top of page

 UK consumers use 25 billion single-use bottles yearly, over 6.5 billion of which are not recycled.
 That’s over 17 million plastic, glass, aluminium or steel bottles daily, contributing to polluted beaches, oceans and a growing emissions problem.

-A smaller-scale example of DRS success is already in action.
-West Suffolk Council has implemented a pioneering local scheme using reverse vending machines.
-Residents deposit plastic bottles and aluminium cans, earning points via the “Trovr” app, which can be spent at local and national retailers.
-This improves recycling and reduces litter, as well as supporting local businesses.
+A smaller-scale example of a de-facto DRS scheme that engages the community with recycling through a reward rather than deposit mechanism has been implemented by West Suffolk Council.
+The pioneering local scheme uses reverse vending machines into which residents deposit plastic bottles and aluminium cans, earning points via the “Trovr” app, which can be spent in local and national stores.
+This has seen cleaner streets, higher recycling rates and support for local economies.

-But how do we square the circle?
+So where do we go from here?
 What can we learn from countries doing it better?
 Follow this thread as we explore the answers to these questions…

 Related Posts